Ya-Red7/IETP-AgriNest/README.md

 ## Project Context

-This project is developed as part of the Integrated Engineering Team Program (IETP) coursework.
+This project is developed as part of the Integrated Engineering Team Project (IETP) coursework.
 AgriNest demonstrates the integration of modern mobile development technologies with agricultural technology to address real-world problems in Ethiopian farming.

 ### Academic Objectives
 - Demonstrate proficiency in Flutter mobile development